 Cheverly, Maryland 20785

 If you believe that you have a medical malpractice case against Prince George's Hospital Center, contact our medical malpractice attorneys at 1.800.553.8082, or send us a free internet request for consultation.
-We try hard to give prospective clients a nearly instant response.Prince George's Hospital Information
+Our medical malpractice lawyers try hard to give prospective clients a nearly instant response.For More Information

-- A 2018 malpractice lawsuit against P.G.
+- A malpractice lawsuit against P.G.
 Hosptial after a leg amputation after a delayed DVT diagnosis

-- A case filed against Prince George's Hospital in 2017
+- A case filed against Prince George's Hospital

-- Another 2017 case against P.G.
+- Another case against P.G.
 Hospital involving an alleged failure to treat a popliteal artery injury

 - Another case filed against P.G.
 Hospital, this one regarding an acid reflux surgery